txt/sin21/docs/syllabus.md

 ### Textbook

-+  Npne.
-This while topic area is so new.
++  None.
+This whole topic area is so new.

 ### Class Discord Group